 Savannah is a city rich with history and great food.
 It’s also the country’s most haunted city (most locals will likely have a personal ghost story or two).
 It’s a relatively walkable city, and it also has a ton of great tours to really see and appreciate all parts of Savannah (but keep reading for more on that).

 Here you’ll find the top 3 must-do’s when visiting Savannah.
-And if you’re thinking of planning a trip to Savannah, but don’t actually want to plan, check out the $5 Savannah travel guide.
+And if you’re thinking of planning a trip to Savannah, but don’t actually want to plan, check out my Savannah travel guide.

 Top 3 When You Visit Savannah

 »TAKE ONE OF THE MANY TOURS (TROLLEY, GHOST, FOOD, ETC): There are many ways to see and learn about all that Savannah has to offer.
-Taking a hop on/hop off trolley tour is the perfect way to start your trip.
+We did a hop on/hop off trolley tour, and it was the perfect way to maximize our sight seeing.
 You can stay on the tour the entire time or hop off at the spots you want to explore.
-If you don’t have a lot of time to spend in Savannah, a trolley tour is the best way to maximize your sight seeing.

 Savannah is also the country’s most haunted city.
 What better way to test that fact than going on a ghost tour?
 Savannah offers walking ghost tours, cemetery ghost hunting tours, and even a hearse ghost tour.
 You might even be lucky (or unlucky depending on how you look at it) to snap a pic of a ghost.